 Yes!
 You CAN Work Full Time and Homeschool Your Children

-Are you a parent who is interested in homeschooling but you working full time?
-I have great news.
-You absolutely can work full time and homeschool.
-Yes, even if both parents are working full time or if you’re a single parent who works full time.
+Yes, even if both parents work full time or if you’re a single parent who works full time.

 Here’s how my family homeschooled with two parents who worked full-time.
 (Oh, and we both had part-time side gigs, too!)

 How I Worked Full Time and Homeschooled My Children

 We’d been homeschooling for five years when I started a full-time job outside of the home.
 Our family decided to continue homeschooling instead of sending our children to public school.

 Our previous arrangement was ideal for home schooling.
 I was self-employed part-time and a part-time family therapist.
 I could set my own schedule.
 My husband worked third shift so at least one of us was home with our children at all times.

 Eventually we realized our overall quality of life was less than ideal, in large part due to our professions.
 So, we made some changes.